 If you’d like to buy I Bonds as gifts to others, see Buy I Bonds as a Gift.

-A married couple each with a trust and a self-employment business can buy up to $65,000 each calendar year, and more if they also buy in their kids’ names or buy as gifts for family members.
+A married couple each with a trust and a self-employment business can buy up to $65,000 each calendar year, and more if they file separate tax returns, buy in their kids’ names, or buy as gifts for family members.

 - $10,000 in Person A’s personal account with Person B as the second owner